GitKeithDavis/idfuino/README.md

-To initialize the Arduino component, add the submodule with this command.
+To initialize the Arduino component when cloning this project, clone with the `--recurse-submodules` flag like this:

 ```
-git clone https://github.com/espressif/arduino-esp32.git components/arduino
+git clone --recurse-submodules git@github.com:GitKeithDavis/idfuino.git
 ```